 If you want to shop for experiences instead of things, then your rewards points can be redeemed for movie tickets, race car driving, jet boat rides and even skydiving packages.

-These rewards are usually purchased through the online shop and just remember, each one will have certain conditions and requirements you’ll need to meet - especially the more adventurous options!
+These rewards are usually purchased through the online shop and just remember that each one will have certain conditions and requirements you’ll need to meet - especially the more adventurous options!

-One of the most popular - and best value - ways to redeem rewards points is by using them to snag a free flight.
+One of the most popular - and best value - ways to redeem rewards points is by using them to snag a better deal on your next flight.

 There are a few ways to do it, depending on what kind of card you have and what rewards program it’s attached to.
 You may be able to book the flight and use your points directly with the airline, or you might have the option to redeem points through travel services like Webjet or Flight Centre.